redhat-openstack/website/source/testday/index.html.md

 * When you were done, did it work as expected?
 If not, what happened, and how did it differ from what you expected to happen?

+## Setting up the test cloud

+Our latest test days have included setting up a test cloud using RDO, so users can try it without having to get hardware themselves.
+The setup process is described in [this page](/testday/settingup).

 ## Past test days, stats and tickets

 | Milestone | Date | Tickets opened | IRC participation | URL(s) |